onfido/onfido-sdk-ui/README.md

 ### Going Live

-Once you are satisfied with your integration and are ready to go live, please contact [client-support@onfido.com](mailto:client-support@onfido.com) to obtain a live API token.
+Once you are satisfied with your integration and are ready to go live, please contact Onfido's [Customer Support](mailto:client-support@onfido.com) to obtain a live API token.
 You will have to replace the sandbox token in your code with the live token.

 Check that you have entered correct billing details inside your [Onfido Dashboard](https://onfido.com/dashboard/), before going live.